 A qualification review board (QRB) evaluates applications for the DOE Qualified List of ESCOs.
-On the basis of statements of qualifications received and any other relevant information, the QRB selects firms for inclusion if:
+As per 10 C.F.R. § 436.32(b), on the basis of statements of qualifications received and any other relevant information, the QRB selects firms for inclusion if:

 The company has provided ESPC services or services that saved energy or reduced utility costs for at least two clients, and the company possesses the appropriate project experience to successfully implement the technologies that it proposes to provide